drknowsall/drknowsall-DS-CODEX_extension/README.md

 	"extract_selective": false, # Whether to feed codex the cells in the default way - window or only pick the most relevant cells.
 	"append_markdown": true, # Whether to also return markdown cells.
 	"append_notebook_cell_borders": true, # Improves the input structure for notebook usage.
-	"append_dataset_meta": true, # Appends the name of the table, columns in every csv file that is being read by pandas.
 	"window_size": 3, # The window size to use if extract_selective is false.
 	"model_name": "codex",
 	"model": {